xiaonansli/RepData_PeerAssessment1/PA1_template.md

     }
   }
 ```
+Now, I have a dataset "act_byinterval"" that with all the NA's been replaced by corresponding average step numbers.

 ###3.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.###